You’ll have an experienced, knowledgeable, and compassionate coach every step of the way.

 Establishing Pregnancy

-Approximately 10 days after the embryo transfer, the surrogate will undergo blood tests to confirm a pregnancy.
-After pregnancy is confirmed and approximately four weeks after the embryo transfer, it will be time for the baby’s first ultrasound and confirmation of the baby’s heartbeat.
+Approximately 10 days after the embryo transfer, the surrogate will undergo blood tests to confirm pregnancy.
+If the pregnancy is confirmed, around four weeks later, the first ultrasound will be scheduled to check for the baby’s heartbeat and ensure the pregnancy progresses as expected.

 Step 9